HRen369/simple-projects/python/password-manager/README.md

 - `MASTER_FILE_NAME`: The name of your encrypted master file.

 If you want to get started immediately, you can use `python generateDotEnv.py` to create a default `.env` file.
-NOTE: There's a basic failsafe that checks if a `.env` file exisits.
-DO NOT rely on it to work the entire time.
-Backup your encrypted file before testing it.
+NOTE: the  `generateDotEnv.py` uses a hardcoded master password, changing is recommended.
+Also, `generateDotEnv.py` checks to see if a `.env` file exsists.
+Be careful of overriding previous `.env` files.

+## Set up without env
+1. pip -r requirements.txt
+2. python generateDotEnv.py
+3. python passwordManager.py

-## Steps(for Windows 10)
+## Window Virtual Env Steps(for Windows 10)
+1. python -m venv .
-1. Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+2. Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
-2. Scripts\activate.ps1 or Scripts\activate.bat
+3. Scripts\activate.ps1 or Scripts\activate.bat
-3. pip -r requirements.txt
+4. pip -r requirements.txt
-4. python generateDotEnv.py
+5. python generateDotEnv.py
-4. python passwordManager.py
+6. python passwordManager.py